American Idiot: Stage musical

-Film
+Cancelled film

 Billie Joe Armstrong had at one point, prior to its release, suggested the album would make good material for an adapted feature film.
 Shortly after the album was released, there was speculation that American Idiot might be made into a film.
 In an interview with VH1, Armstrong said, "We've definitely been talking about someone writing a script for it, and there's been a few different names that have been thrown at us.
 It sounds really exciting, but for right now it's just talk."
 On June 1, 2006, Armstrong announced in an interview with MTV that the movie was "definitely unfolding" and that "every single week there's more ideas about doing a film for American Idiot, and it's definitely going to happen".

 In April 2011, production company Playtone optioned the musical to develop a film version, and Universal Pictures began initial negotiations to distribute it.
 Michael Mayer, who directed the Broadway production, was named as director.
 Dustin Lance Black was initially hired to adapt the musical.
 Billie Joe Armstrong was asked to star as St. Jimmy, and the film was proposed for a 2013 release.
 Armstrong later posted on his Twitter account that he had not "totally committed" to the role but was interested in it.

 In March 2014, playwright Rolin Jones told the Hartford Courant that he was writing a new screenplay for the film.
 Comparing it to the musical, Jones said, "The idea is to get it a little dirtier and a little nastier and translate it into visual terms.
 There's not going to be a lot of dialogue and it probably should be a little shorter, too.
 After that, it just takes its 'movie time' in getting done".
 He expected to finish the script by the end of the month.

 In October 2016, in an interview with NME, Armstrong revealed that the film was now being made at HBO and the script was getting rewrites.
 He confirmed he would reprise his Broadway role as St. Jimmy.
 In November 2016, Armstrong stated that the film was "going to be a lot different from the musical.
 It's kind of, more surreal but I think there's going to be parts of it that might offend people – which is good.
 I think it's a good time to offend people.
 I think there's just going to be a lot of imagery that we couldn't pull off in the musical in the stage version.
 You know, I don't want to give away too much, but it will be shocking in a way which makes you think."

 In February 2020, Billie Joe Armstrong revealed to NME that plans for the film adaptation of American Idiot have been "pretty much scrapped".